Work

 Who qualifies for the Discharge Upgrade Pro Bono Program?

-In order to receive the free legal services of an attorney in a discharge upgrade appeal, the veteran must:
+To receive the free legal services of an attorney in a discharge upgrade appeal, the veteran must:

 • Have been discharged under conditions Other than Honorable (OTH) or Undesirable,